-88. In NPT's view it will be possible to also offer similar products through access networks other than the copper-based one, where the wholesale customer gains access to the traffic stream from the retail customers at a suitable access point.
+94. In NPT's view it will be possible to also offer similar products through access networks other than the copper-based one, where the wholesale customer gains access to the traffic stream from the retail customers at a suitable access point.
 The cost of offering such access on different types of access networks will vary somewhat based on the topology and technical configuration.
 In this context, NPT refers to the fact that broadband access is offered over fibre access networks and to a certain extent over cable TV networks in other Nordic and European countries.

-89. Given the way the relevant market for Broadband Access is defined, the interface for access is not specifically set.
+95. Given the way the relevant market for Broadband Access is defined, the interface for access is not specifically set.
 It is clear from the Commission's Explanatory Note to the Recommendation that bitstream access may also contain an element of conveyance.
 In other words, access in the form of Broadband Access need not necessarily be provided at the same level in the various access networks, but can be adapted to the individual network's structure and configuration.
 This also suggests that the market for Broadband Access is not limited only to including Telenor's actual wholesale products.

-90. With regard to the degree of substitutability between the different forms of access in the end-user market, both on the demand and supply sides, the same assessments as those made above regarding LLU apply.
+96. With regard to the degree of substitutability between the different forms of access in the end-user market, both on the demand and supply sides, the same assessments as those made above regarding LLU apply.

-91. With respect to demand-side substitutability at the wholesale level between broadband delivered via the various access technologies, as covered above under the discussion of the LLU market, there is in practice no such substitutability at present because there is very little external offering of a wholesale interface of broadband access delivered via alternative access technologies.
+97. With respect to demand-side substitutability at the wholesale level between broadband delivered via the various access technologies, as covered above under the discussion of the LLU market, there is in practice no such substitutability at present because there is very little external offering of a wholesale interface of broadband access delivered via alternative access technologies.
 It is NPT's understanding that this is because up to now owners of alternative access networks have wanted to have control over all retail business via their own access networks.
-There are some exceptions, such as owners of fibre access networks that offer thirdparty access for the provision of broadband services.
+There are some exceptions, such as owners of fibre access networks that offer third-party access for the provision of broadband services.
 In cases where such an external wholesale offering delivered via an alternative access network exists, there is in NPT's opinion much to suggest that this offer may be substitutable on the demand side with Telenor's Broadband Access offering.

-92. On this basis, NPT has concluded that the market for Broadband Access includes wholesale provision of broadband access products supplied via all relevant fixed access networks, including the copper-based network, cable TV networks, fibre accesses and fixed radio access networks.
+98. On this basis, NPT has concluded that the market for Broadband Access includes wholesale provision of broadband access products supplied via all relevant fixed access networks, including the copper-based network, cable TV networks, fibre accesses and fixed radio access networks.

-93. It is furthermore assumed in this analysis of the market for Broadband Access that any sale of broadband access products in the retail market, irrespective of underlying access technology, is matched by an external or internal sale, or use, of Broadband Access at the wholesale level.
-Internal sale or use of Broadband Access at the wholesale level for the provision of broadband services in the retail market is therefore included in the wholesale market for Broadband Access.
+99. Also in the market for Broadband Access any sale of broadband access products in the retail market will, irrespective of underlying access technology, be matched by an external or internal sale or use of Broadband Access at the wholesale level.